The Best HTML and CSS Projects for Beginners

 2. Make your resume interactive

-This is for your own brand as well as to sharpen your skills.
-In the same vein of building your own personal website, building an interactive resume is one way to show you know your foundational skills while also making your resume fun.
+This is for your own brand as well — building an interactive resume from scratch is one way to show you know your foundational knowledge while also making your resume fun.
 This article on dev.to by Alvaro Montoro walks you through how to do this from start to finish.

 3. Create an Email Newsletter

-There are job opportunities focused on email building that require HTML and CSS knowledge.
+There are job opportunities focused on email building that require knowledge of HTML and CSS.
 You can use an email newsletter service like MailChimp and customize the designs.

 Here are some ideas on what emails to create for practice: